Nashville, Tennessee: 18th and 19th centuries

 Before the Civil War, about 700 free Blacks lived in small enclaves in northern Nashville.
 More than 3,200 enslaved African Americans lived in the city.
 By 1860, when the first rumblings of secession began to be heard across the South, antebellum Nashville was a prosperous city.

 The city's significance as a shipping port and rail center made it a desirable prize for competing military forces that wanted to control the region's important river and railroad transportation routes.
-In February 1862, Nashville became the first Confederate state capital to fall to Union troops, and the state was occupied by Union troops for the duration of the war.
+In February 1862, Nashville became the first Confederate state capital to fall to U.S. troops, and the state was occupied by the U.S. Army for the duration of the war.
 Many enslaved African Americans from Middle Tennessee fled as refugees to Union lines; they were housed in contraband camps around military installations in Nashville's eastern, western, and southern borders.
 The Battle of Nashville (December 15–16, 1864) was a significant Union victory and perhaps the most decisive tactical victory gained by either side in the war; it was also the war's final major military action in which Tennessee regiments played a large part on both sides of the battle.
 Afterward, the Confederates conducted a war of attrition, making guerrilla raids and engaging in small skirmishes.
 Confederate forces in the Deep South were almost constantly in retreat.

 In 1868, three years after the end of the Civil War, the Nashville chapter of the Ku Klux Klan was founded by Confederate veteran John W. Morton.
-He was reported to have initiated General Nathan Bedford Forrest into the vigilante organization.
+He was reported to have initiated General Nathan Bedford Forrest into the white-supremacist organization.
 The latter became Grand Wizard of the organization, which had chapters of this secret, insurgent group forming throughout the state and across the South.
 They opposed voting and political organizing by freedmen, tried to control their behavior by threats, violence and murder, and sometimes also attacked their White allies, including schoolteachers from the North and Freedman's Bureau officials.

 Whites directed violence against freedmen and their descendants both during and after the Reconstruction era.
 Two freedmen, David Jones and Jo Reed, were lynched in Nashville by White mobs in 1872 and 1875, respectively.
 Reed was hanged from a bridge over the river, but survived after the rope broke and he fell into the water.
 He successfully escaped the city soon thereafter.